-Interstitial radiation (in-ter-STISH-uhl): a type of internal radiation in which a radioactive source (implant) is put right into the tissue (not in a body cavity)
+Interstitial radiation (in-ter-STISH-uhl): a type of internal radiation in which a radioactive source (implant) is put right into the tissue (not in a body cavity).
+Compare to intracavitary radiation.

-Intracavitary radiation (in-truh-KAV-it-err-ee): a type of internal radiation in which a radioactive source (implant) is placed in a body cavity, such as the vagina, as opposed to right into a tumor.
+Intracavitary radiation (in-truh-KAV-uh-tair-ee): a type of internal radiation in which a radioactive source (implant) is placed in a body cavity, such as the vagina or rectum, as opposed to right into a tumor.
 Compare to interstitial radiation.

 Intraoperative radiation (in-truh-OP-er-uh-tiv): a type of external radiation therapy used to deliver a large dose of radiation to the tumor during surgery

 Linear accelerator (lin-ee-uhr ak-SELL-er-a-ter): a machine that creates high-energy radiation to treat cancers using electricity to form a beam of fast-moving subatomic particles called photons (foe-tahns).
-Also called mega-voltage (MeV) linear accelerator or a linac.
+Also called a linac.

 Malignant (muh-lig-nunt): cancerous; a malignant tumor or mass of cells is called cancer